 APM Provider retains all ownership and Intellectual Property rights to anything developed by APM Provider and provided to or accessed by the Merchant under these Scheme Rules.
 The Scheme rules do not convey to Merchants any rights of ownership in or related to the Services, the Payment Method or to any other Intellectual Property rights owned or used by APM Provider.
-The Merchant may not use APM Provider’s Intellectual Property except with the prior written approval of APM Provider or as specifically authorized in these Scheme Rules.
+The Merchant may not use APM Provider’s Intellectual Property except with the prior written approval of APM Provider or as specifically authorised in these Scheme Rules.

-(a) Where Merchant and APM Provider shall directly liaise in accordance with the terms of these Scheme Rules and exchange Confidential Information, Merchant and APM Provider shall not disclose any Confidential Information received from the other Party under these Scheme Rules to any third party except that APM Provider may disclose such Confidential Information to its Affiliates and/or PSP.
+(a) Where Merchant and APM Provider shall directly liaise in accordance with the terms of these Scheme Rules and exchange Confidential Information, Merchant and APM Provider shall not disclose any Confidential Information received from the other Party under these Scheme Rules to any third party except that APM Provider may disclose such Confidential Information to its Affiliates and/or Square.
 Notwithstanding the above, Merchant and APM Provider shall be entitled to disclose Confidential Information to the extent necessary (i) if such disclosure is a result of any listing authority, mandatory law, regulation or regulatory authority or demanded by a court or authority of competent jurisdiction; or (ii) to its legal or business advisors as long as such advisors are in turn bound by obligations of confidentiality.